Reactions to the 2023 Israeli judicial reform: Members of the legal profession

-American legal scholars Richard A. Epstein and Max Raskin co-authored an op-ed in The Wall Street Journal in support of the reforms and their economic impact.
-They wrote that “Israel’s Supreme Court … is the branch of government that actually holds unchecked political power” and contrast the situation in the US, where SCOTUS has the “power to strike down laws, but [is] guided by a written constitution” with the situation in Israel, where (in the absence of a Constitution) Supreme Court judges "are guided by their own judgments and the quasi-constitutional 'Basic Laws,' which the Israeli Supreme Court itself can strike down."
+American legal scholars Richard Epstein (Advisory Board Chairman of the Israeli Law & Liberty Forum, a sister organization of the US Federalist Society) and Max Raskin co-authored an op-ed in The Wall Street Journal in support of the reforms and their economic impact.
+They wrote that "Israel's Supreme Court ... is the branch of government that actually holds unchecked political power" and contrast the situation in the US, where the Supreme Court of the United States has the "power to strike down laws, but [is] guided by a written constitution" with the situation in Israel, where (in the absence of a Constitution) Supreme Court judges "are guided by their own judgments and the quasi-constitutional 'Basic Laws', which the Israeli Supreme Court itself can strike down."
 They unfavorably compare Israel's Judicial Selection Committee to the way in which Supreme Court judges are chosen in the US.
-Epstein and Raskin argue that the reforms will not have a negative impact on Israel’s economy or credit rating as they “will bring Israel’s judicial systems more in line with Western norms.”
+Epstein and Raskin argue that the reforms will not have a negative impact on Israel's economy or credit rating as they "will bring Israel's judicial systems more in line with Western norms."